dendronhq/dendron-docs/vault/pkg.plugin-core.ref.text-document-service.md

 - Listen to OnDidSaveTextDocument to keep notes on disk in sync with engine
 - Process TextDocumentChangeEvent to return updated notes.
 Does not sync with engine as it does not reflect disk status

+For how this service interacts with the workspace, see [[User actions|dendron://dendron.docs/pkg.plugin-core.t.workspace.arch#user-actions]]

 ## Entry

 - [[../packages/plugin-core/src/services/TextDocumentService.ts]]